jazzband/pathlib2/docs/index.rst

    the symbolic link's information rather than its target's.

+.. method:: Path.mkdir(mode=0o777, parents=False)

+   Create a new directory at this given path.
+If *mode* is given, it is combined with the process' ``umask`` value to determine the file mode and access flags.
+If the path already exists, :exc:`OSError` is raised.

+   If *parents* is True, any missing parents of this path are created as needed.
+If *parents* is False (the default), a missing parent raises :exc:`OSError`.

 .. method:: Path.open(mode='r', buffering=-1, encoding=None, errors=None, newline=None)

    Open the file pointed to by the path, like the built-in :func:`open`